DrThomasAger/smile/README.md

 You can end sections using the same markers in the opposite direction. `) End Section name :)`.

-## Different Smiles, Different Meanings

-You can use different text emoticons to indicate meaningfully different sections.

-For example, in the quick start prompt the section that defines the format of the response is labelled `[: Response Language Definition [=`.

-This defines the way that the model will respond.
-It tells the model to follow these format instructions rigidly `[:` and exactly `[=`.

-It is ended with `=] End format :]`.
-The word `End` is often used as an additional word to the name inside of section endings to more clearly delineate the ending of a section.

-## Open and Close Brackets

-**You don't need to match all open and close brackets exactly.** This is the advantage of Large Language Models (LLMs) - they can infer so much from context that we don't need to make fully explicit every connection between every section.
-Adding more structure becomes more essential the larger the prompt becomes.

 # How to (: Smile: A Quick Guide

 ***(: Smile***'s are composed of eyes `:`, and mouths  `(`, in-order to label sections of a prompt so that humans and large language models (LLMs) can understand a consistent structure.
 It enhances **instruction following**, **organization** of the prompt, and **modularity** of prompt text.